zeyus/brainjammers.com/README.md

 # brainjammers.com
-The latest in disruptive tech
+The latest in disruptive neurodisruptor tech